asdf31jsa/Rope_experimental/README.md

 - color transfer from target face to swapped face (4 experimantel versions for testing)
 - seperate Blend sliders for mask manipulation + diffing (Occlusion/Xseg Blur, Faceparser Blur, Background Facceparser Blur, Face Diffing Blur)
 - Jpeg Compression effect for faces (for low quality targets. and topaz likes it in my experience)

-pip install:
-- cupy (when on cuda12), or cupy-cuda11x (when on cuda11)
-- imageio

 -----------------------------------------